Trenza1ore/ppm-display/README.md

 # ppm-display
- A simple tool that displays ppm/pgm files via OpenCV.
+ A simple tool that displays ppm/pgm files via OpenCV and saves the images in png format.
 The default maximum window size is 600x600.
 ## Usage
     ppm-disp -i
     ppm-disp -s <size> <file>...